 My Adjustments

-My Adjustments (MAs) are LSE’s system of recording the adjustments and support which are deemed necessary to meet the needs of a disabled student.
+My Adjustments (MAs) are LSE’s system of recording the adjustments and support available to disabled students.
 It is a document tailored to your individual circumstances and needs, and outlines the reasonable adjustments which the School will put in place to support your study.

-Your My Adjustments is based on formal medical evidence and completed in collaboration with you.
+Your MAs are based on formal medical evidence and completed in collaboration with you.
 We will work with you to establish how best we can provide appropriate support.

-To get My Adjustments you will need to liaise with one of our Disability or Mental Health Advisers to discuss how your disability affects your studies.
-Through this conversation we will draw up your My Adjustments based on your individual needs and preference, together with the medical evidence you provide, and wider School policies and regulations.
+To get MAs you will need to liaise with one of our Disability or Mental Health Advisers to discuss how your disability affects your studies.
+Through this conversation we will draw up your MAs based on your individual needs and preference, together with the medical evidence you provide, and wider School policies and regulations.

 Before you talk to an Adviser it may be helpful to do the following: